Production designer, theatre/television/film

 You'll need:

-- a flair for generating original creative ideas
+- a flair for generating original and creative ideas

-- the ability to communicate ideas through technical drawing and model making
+- the ability to communicate ideas through technical drawings and model making

 - a good working knowledge of the visual arts and production processes

-- a critical view of film, television or theatre, and familiarity with the work of specific designers
+- a critical view of film, television, or theatre, and familiarity with the work of influential designers

 - persistence to follow up leads and gain work

-- to be able manage a design project from start to finish, to tight deadlines
+- the capacity to manage a design project from start to finish, especially those with tight deadlines

-- to be resourceful and adaptable and be able to solve practical and conceptual problems
+- the ability to be resourceful and adaptable, and be able to solve practical and conceptual problems

-- the confidence and ability to appoint and supervise a design team or art department.
+- the confidence to appoint and supervise a design team or art department.

 Work experience

 As with most jobs in the creative industries, competition is fierce.
-Getting involved with student theatre, film or music societies will enable you to make contacts, gain experience of working on a production and build up your portfolio with examples of spatial design.
+Getting involved with student theatre, film clubs, or music societies will enable you to make contacts, gain experience, and build up your portfolio.

 ScreenSkills runs a one year trainee scheme, Trainee Finder, which places successful candidates in film or high-end TV projects.
-Trainees will also be required to attend training events including health and safety, finance for freelancers, carbon literacy, branding and networking as well as industry masterclasses to improve their employability in the industry.
-Trainees also can gain access to an industry mentor.
+Trainees will be required to attend training events, including health and safety, finance for freelancers, carbon literacy (an awareness of carbon and climate costs that go into productions), branding, and networking, as well as industry masterclasses to improve their chances of getting work.
+Trainees can also gain access to an industry mentor for additional support.

-You could start by working as an assistant to an established freelancer, who might take on an extra pair of hands for a particular project if timescales are short.
+When starting out in your career, you could work as an assistant to an established freelancer, who may be interested in an extra pair of hands for a particular project.

-In film, an accepted route to gaining practical experience of the production process is to start as a runner in the art department, progressing through design assistant to art director.
+In film, an accepted route to gaining practical production experience is to start as a runner in the art department, progressing through design assistant to art director.

 In theatre, some new entrants assist experienced designers with model-making.
 Working on fringe productions is also a good way into the theatre scene, enabling you to showcase your work to potential employers.